 What is Petite Sirloin Steak?

-To put it bluntly, it is a cheaper and tougher steak than most would choose or enjoy.
+To put it bluntly, from all the different cuts of steak it is cheaper and tougher than most would choose or enjoy.

 It comes from the tail end of the Sirloin primal, almost into the rump area, has flavor but lacks tenderness.

 But that doesn’t mean it’s a write-off.
 When cooked well, it can be a delightful steak.
 And with its coarse grain, it takes well to rubs and marinades, which means there are many ways to turn this average steak into a good steak.

 Weighing in at an average of 6 to 8 oz. per steak, it’s on the smaller end of the steak size scale.

 Where Does Petite Sirloin Steak Come from on the Cow?

 The Sirloin primal is where this steak calls home.
 A well known primal that is separated into the Top Sirloin Butt and Bottom Sirloin Butt.

 The Petite Sirloin is part of the Bottom Sirloin Butt and is closer to the Rump primal than the Loin.